sandangel/ngrx-utils-deprecated/README.md

 - No more `this.prop = this.store.select(/* some prop */)` in your Component.
 You can use `@Select`
 decorator instead.

-> Note: The Select decorator has a limitation of lack of type checking due to [TypeScript#4881](https://github.com/Microsoft/TypeScript/issues/4881).
+> Note: The Select decorator has a limitation is it lack of type checking due to [TypeScript#4881](https://github.com/Microsoft/TypeScript/issues/4881).

 - How about reducer?
 You can continue to use your reducer as before, except just use normal string instead of enum or constant.
 Don't worry about auto complete.